A Comedy of Estimators: On KL Regularization in RL Training of LLMs: Conclusion

 \section{Conclusion}

 \looseness=-1 We conduct a study of how different KL estimators, and their placement within the RL objective, affect the stability and performance of RL fine-tuning of LLMs.
 We consistently find that implementations with biased reverse KL divergence gradient estimates perform unpredictably: at worst leading to training collapses and at best still underperforming implementations with unbiased gradient estimates.
-While the \lowvar estimator in the loss, commonly used in GRPO, remains generally stable, it consistently underperforms the naïve \naive in reward configuration.
+While the $\lowvar$ estimator in the loss, commonly used in GRPO, remains generally stable, it consistently underperforms the naïve $\naive$ in reward configuration.
 These results all suggest that unbiased gradient configurations should serve as the default for stable and generalizable RL post-training.
-Updating parameters with a step that is not the gradient of the desired objective, if it is not a gradient field, is a recipe for instability, as stable behavior near an optimum is not guaranteed.
+Updating parameters with a step that is not the gradient of the desired objective will produce undesired optima; furthermore, making steps along a non-conservative vector field is a recipe for instability, as stable behavior near an optimum is not guaranteed.
 However, the prevalence of these incorrect estimators in the literature and in implementations, and the fact that they \emph{sometimes} work well, suggests that there is a lack of awareness of these issues.
 We hope that our systematic study will help clarify these issues for the community.